James Saxon (American football)

-James Elijah Saxon (born March 23, 1966) is an American football coach and former fullback who is the former running backs coach for the Arizona Cardinals of the National Football League (NFL).
-He previously served as an assistant coach for the Pittsburgh Steelers, Minnesota Vikings, Miami Dolphins, Kansas City Chiefs and Buffalo Bills.
+James Elijah Saxon (born March 23, 1966) is an American football coach and former fullback.
+He previously served as an assistant coach for the Pittsburgh Steelers, Minnesota Vikings, Miami Dolphins, Kansas City Chiefs, Arizona Cardinals and Buffalo Bills.

-Saxon played college football at San Jose State and was drafted by the Kansas City Chiefs in the sixth round of the 1988 NFL Draft.
+Saxon played college football at San Jose State and was drafted by the Kansas City Chiefs in the sixth round of the 1988 NFL draft.
 He played for eight seasons in the NFL with the Chiefs, Miami Dolphins and Philadelphia Eagles.

 Early life

 Born in Beaufort, South Carolina, James Saxon graduated from Battery Creek High School in Burton, South Carolina in 1984.

 Playing career

 College

 Saxon moved to Sacramento, California to attend American River College and played on its football team from 1984 to 1985.
 Then, Saxon transferred to San Jose State University.
 Saxon played for the San Jose State Spartans football team in 1986 and 1987 as running back and was part of the Spartans' 1986 California Bowl championship team.
 James Saxon also has a son named Devin Saxon, some people may know him as a Football Player on the Harvard Crimson Football Team.
 Others may recognize him as "Mr. Minnesota" from the 2012 Cosmo's Bachelor of the Year.